umangprometheus/DieselRouteSales/replit.md

 ## Overview

-A mobile-first field service application for diesel sales representatives to plan daily routes, navigate to customer locations, and check in at company sites.
-The application integrates with HubSpot CRM for company data management and uses Mapbox for geocoding and route optimization.
+A mobile-first field service application for diesel sales representatives to plan daily routes, navigate to customer locations, and check in at company sites with AI-powered voice-to-text data collection.
+The application integrates with HubSpot CRM for company data management, uses Mapbox for geocoding and route optimization, and leverages Gemini AI for intelligent transcription and structured data extraction from field visit voice notes.
 Built for outdoor use with emphasis on readability and GPS-based proximity detection.

 ## User Preferences